GhaithKhoja/API/README.md

 ### Database

 The application needs a localhost database that is hosted on a mysql server.
-The database needs to be intilized with a table of the following structure:
+The database needs to be initialized with a table of the following structure:

 | Field  | Type | Null | Key | Default | Extra
 | :---:  |:---: |:---: |:---:|:---:    | :---: